sjg20/u-boot-concept/doc/develop/driver-model/fdt-rewrite.rst

 		/* Do device tree manipulation using the values previously collected */

-		/* Return 0 on successful manipulation and non-zero otherwise */ }
+		/* Return 0 on successful manipulation and negative otherwise */ }

 If this convention is kept, both an "additive" approach, meaning that nodes for